Shaun2h/RubyTestServer/README.md

 This README would normally document whatever steps are necessary to get the application up and running. <br>
-But since it's a test/learning repo, I won't be doing that.
+But since it's a test/learning repo, I won't be doing that. <br>

+Look into testread.txt for current notes.
+Notation and the such will be written since I have terrible memory.
+Explanations too.

 Things you may want to cover: